Active-CSS/active-css/README.md

 What if CSS could not only do :hover, but also all the DOM events like :click, :mouseover, etc.?

+Just that alone would be a majot game-changer for web development.
+That was version 1 of Active CSS.

 ACSS is all about manual coding and taking back control with a method that is scalable for complex websites.

 If you try to read regular CSS, it can look confusing.
 It's the same with ACSS - use a good comment structure to label events.